PaulModaley/Reputation-Experience-Management/README.md

 - [GitPod](https://gitpod.io) (code line interface)
 - [Typora](https://typora.io/) (for creating this readme file)
 - [W3C Validator tools](https://validator.w3.org/) (for validating code and error checking)
+- [Am I Responsive?](http://ami.responsivedesign.is/) (for checking responsivity and screenshots of site functioning on different devices)
 <a name="testing"></a>
 ### 4. Testing